42BV/fixie/README.md

 Fixie is a lightweight library for managing test `Fixtures`.

-Fixtures are standardized data structures that represent real data as much as possible.
+Fixtures are standardized data sets that represent production data as much as possible.
 These fixtures are used as input in regression tests to verify that the functionality will work accordingly: